yupidevs/yupi/docs/source/getting_started/getting_started.rst

 Sample analysis of Trajectory objects
 -------------------------------------

-There are several tools you can use to analyze Trajectory objects.
+There are several tools you can use to analyze :py:class:`~yupi.Trajectory` objects.
 The most basic one is the plot of the trajectories in the space.
-If you have a list of Trajectory objects, like the ones you get from a generator, you can plot them with:
+If you have a list of :py:class:`~yupi.Trajectory` objects, like the ones you get from a generator, you can plot them with:

 .. code-block:: python